chrisroberts/vagabond/README.md

 # Vagabond

 * Issue: VMs are slow.
-Especially when creating over and over.
-* Discovery: Linux provides LXC tools similar to BSD jails
+* Discovery: Linux has LXC, which is pretty cool.
-* Helpful: LXCs can provide different distributions
+* Helpful: LXCs can run different distributions.
 * Implementation: Vagabond

 Awesome